feminism-chat/feminism-chat.github.io/faq.md

 # Is it ok to criticize other people?

 Yes!
 If someone is saying harmful things or behaving in a harmful way, it is absolutely ok to say so.
+What's the best way to criticize someone, you ask?
+1. Be earnest, rather than sarcastic
+1. Be assertive, rather than passive aggressive
+1. Keep it in good faith.
+No trash talking, pettiness or trolling
+1. Remember we all want the same thing.
+Don't be super sectarian.
+Don't be the stereotype of the left eating itself

 If somebody criticizes YOU, please try to take it in stride.

 # Where can I read more?